-Teresa Mangum and Anne Valk, Series Editors; Ranjit Arab, UI Press Senior Acquisitions Editor
+Teresa Mangum and Anne Valk, Series Editors; Meredith Stabel, University of Iowa Press Acquisitions Editor

 Around the world, imaginative new cross-disciplinary collaborations in the humanities are connecting academic, local, and global partners.
 Part exhibition, part documentary, part advice, and part reflection on failures, successes, and possible futures, our books capture the voices of faculty, students, community members, and organizational partners whose work serves the common good.
 As one important measure of the promise of such new work, the National Endowment for the Humanities new Public Scholars Program supports authors who want to share their publicly-oriented work with broad audiences.
 Our series, a collaboration of the University of Iowa Press and the University of Iowa’s Obermann Center for Advanced Studies, welcomes authors whose work engages with public collaborators and who seek both academic and non-specialist readers.